 3. ZGC Concepts

-On top of the tried and tested GC techniques, ZGC introduces two new concepts: pointer coloring and load barriers.
+On top of the tried and tested GC techniques, ZGC introduces new concepts, which we'll cover in the following sections.

-A load barrier is a piece of code that runs when a thread loads a reference from a heap – for example, when we access a non-primitive field of an object.
+Let's say we have a reference to an object.
+ZGC relocates it, and a context switch occurs, where the application thread runs and tries to access this object through its old address.
+ZGC uses load barriers to solve this.
+A load barrier is a piece of code that runs when a thread loads a reference from the heap – for example, when we access a non-primitive field of an object.

-The next phase is a concurrent phase.
+The next phase is concurrent.
 In this phase, we traverse the object graph, starting from the root references.
 We mark every object we reach.
 Also, when a load barrier detects an unmarked reference, it marks it too.

 At this point, we know which objects we can reach.